What's behind Venezuela's crippling crisis, and why it matters to the U.S.

 He said he sells "20 times less" than he used to and is just living off savings, which he fears may run out soon.
 Despite being tear gassed at recent demonstrations, he said he will continue to march because he has no choice.

 "A lot of people have left the country, those that can have gone overseas.
-But for those like me that are still here, all we can do is fight," said Roberto.
+But for those like me that are still here, all we can do is fight," Roberto said.
 "We are fighting for free and honest elections, we want to recover democracy."

 Gustavo Arnavat, senior advisor at the Center for Strategic & International Studies, told NBC News that these conditions "have produced a political and constitutional crisis that are precipitating the complete collapse of the state."